Are you going to take out a payday loan?

 Before you take out a 401k loan, consider the following points:

 - You have to repay the loan through automatic deductions from your paycheck.
-In most of the cases, the maximum repayment period is 5 years!
+In most cases, the maximum repayment period is 5 years!
 You can opt for monthly or quarterly payments.

 - The biggest disadvantage is, you can’t contribute to your 401k while paying off the loan!